-Define a new, secondary index on a single column of a table.
+Define a new, secondary index on a single, typed column of a column family.

-CREATE INDEX creates a new, automatic secondary index on the given table for the named column.
+CREATE INDEX creates a new, automatic secondary index on the given column family for the named column.
 Optionally, specify a name for the index itself before the ON keyword.
 Enclose a single column name in parentheses.
-It is not necessary for the column to exist on any current rows.
-The column and its data type must be specified when the table is created, or added afterward by altering the table.
+It is not necessary for the column to exist on any current rows because Cassandra is schema-optional.
+The column must already have a type specified when the family was created, or added afterward by altering the column family.

-Define a table and then create a secondary index on two of its named columns:
+Define a static column family and then create a secondary index on two of its named columns:

-CREATE TABLE myschema.users ( userID uuid, fname text, lname text, email text, address text, zip int, state text, PRIMARY KEY (userID) ); CREATE INDEX user_state ON myschema.users (state); CREATE INDEX ON myschema.users (zip);
+CREATE TABLE users ( KEY uuid PRIMARY KEY, firstname text, lastname text, email text, address text, zip int, state text); CREATE INDEX user_state ON users (state); CREATE INDEX ON users (zip);